calebd-anderson/calebd-anderson/README.md

 # Hi there 👋 I'm Caleb

-🚀 **Software Engineer** - B.S. in Computer Information Technology, Computer Forensics minor.
-Expertise in full stack development and cybersecurity.
+🚀 **Software Engineer** - Expertise in full stack development and cybersecurity.
+B.S. in Computer Information Technology, with a minor in Computer Forensics.

 ## 🔧 Tech Stack